MechWarrior 5: Mercenaries: Plot

 With Spear's help, Ryana manages to decipher a series of coordinates from Nikolai's 'Victor', leading them into uncharted space on the periphery of Draconis Combine space.
 They discover that the planets there are strewn with ancient lost technology (known as LosTech) that ComStar wishes to exploit.
 With their target now switching from Black Inferno to ComStar, Mason captures and destroys ComStar outposts on several planets.
 Finally, Yamata himself arrives in his LosTech 'Annihilator' 'Mech to deal with Mason once and for all.
 After a hard-fought battle, Mason defeats Yamata.
-Immediately afterwards, Fahad reveals that Nikolai's 'Victor' is sending a signal to a secret 'Mech bay nearby.
+Immediately afterwards, Fahad relays that Nikolai's 'Victor' is sending a signal to a secret 'Mech bay nearby.
 There, they uncover a LosTech 'Mech called a 'Nightstar'.

-Through an audio log in the 'Nightstar', the crew of Nik's Cavaliers realize that the immensely powerful 'Mech belonged to Nikolai.
-He hid it decades ago to avoid rousing suspicion on his origins, as that 'Mech model had not been seen in the Inner Sphere for over two centuries.
+Through an audio log in the 'Nightstar', Mason and his allies realize that the immensely powerful 'Mech belonged to Nikolai.
+He hid it decades ago to avoid rousing suspicion on his origins, as that 'Mech model had not been seen in the Inner Sphere of known space for over two centuries.
 Moreover, 'Nikolai Mason' was an identity he adopted for a spy mission in the Inner Sphere.
 Reaching the final set of coordinates that Nikolai left behind, Nik's Cavaliers and Interstellar Expeditions arrive at a massive underground base with a treasure-trove of LosTech.
-It is conspicuously marked with a red star emblem that resembles a modified version of the crest of the Star League Defense Force (an ancient military force that protected the Inner Sphere and who disappeared hundreds of years ago).
-ComStar begins sending waves of BattleMechs to destroy them and secure the LosTech for themselves.
-With nowhere left to run, Nik's Cavaliers make their last stand.
-Thankfully, Ryana manages to retrieve all the data and they barely escape in time on their DropShip.
+It is conspicuously marked with a red star emblem reminiscent of the Star League Defense Force (an ancient military that protected the Inner Sphere and who disappeared hundreds of years ago).
+ComStar catches up to them, sending waves of BattleMechs to destroy them and secure the LosTech for themselves.
+With nowhere left to run, Nik's Cavaliers make a last stand, as Ryana retrieves all the LosTech data of the base before Nik's Cavaliers escape on their DropShip.

 Mason finally understands that his father originated from an unknown region of space beyond the Inner Sphere.
 However, his arrival was detected by ComStar.
 Knowing that he had access to LosTech, ComStar tracked him for years before finally sending Black Inferno to attack him at the beginning of the game.
 Nik's Cavaliers hand over the data to Spears, who promises that Interstellar Expeditions would use it for the betterment of the Inner Sphere.
-Having avenged his father's death and solving the mystery of the coordinates at last, Mason is finally at peace.
+Having avenged his father's death and solved the mystery of the coordinates at last, Mason is finally at peace.
+Ryana and Fahad speculate that Nikolai's people will one day arrive in the Inner Sphere.

-Ryana and Fahad speculate that Nikolai's people would arrive in the Inner Sphere in the future.
-Unbeknownst to them, their prediction would come true in 3049 with the invasion of the Clans, the warrior-like descendants of the Star League Defense Force (whose emblem was the red star found at the LosTech base).

 Production

+Up to 2003 FASA Studio had been developed Mechwarrior 5.
+That game was cancelled in March 2003, do to "not advancing the genre enough to meet and exceed our customer's expectations."